The Logistical Foundation of Templar Military Supremacy

 The Battle of Hattin (1187)

-At the Battle of Hattin, Saladin’s forces decisively defeated the Crusader army.
+At the Battle of Hattin, Saladin's forces decisively defeated the Crusader army.
 A key factor was the disruption of water and food supplies.
-Saladin’s troops control the springs around the Horns of Hattin, denying the Crusaders water under the blistering sun.
+Saladin's troops controlled the springs around the Horns of Hattin, denying the Crusaders water under the blistering sun.
 The Crusaders, including a large Templar contingent, had marched from Sephoria to Tiberias with insufficient water supplies.
 Their baggage train was attacked and captured early in the battle.
 Without water, the heavily armored knights became exhausted and demoralized.
 The Templars were forced to fight on foot, losing their tactical advantage.
-The loss of baggage—including food supplies—directly contributed to the surrender of many knights and the capture of the True Cross.
-This battle shows how a single supply failure can unravel an entire campaign.
+The loss of baggage, including food supplies, directly contributed to the surrender of many knights and the capture of the True Cross.
+This battle demonstrates how a single supply failure can unravel an entire campaign.

-The fall of the Templar stronghold at Tortosa (sometimes associated with the end of the Templars in the Levant) was another case of logistical collapse.
+The fall of the Templar stronghold at Tortosa represented another case of logistical collapse.
 By 1300, the Templars had lost most of their inland castles and were concentrated on the coast.
 Tortosa was well-fortified and had a strong naval component, but the Mamluks systematically destroyed the surrounding agricultural land and blockaded the port.
 Over years of attrition, the Templars could not import enough food to sustain the garrison.
 The population dwindled, and the fortress became economically unsustainable.
 The Templars eventually evacuated Tortosa, recognizing that their supply lines could no longer hold.
 This strategic withdrawal was a victory for Mamluk logistics as much as their military force.

 Lessons from the Templar Logistical System